dumlutimuralp/antrea-packet-walks/part_a/README.md

 ![](2020-09-15-20-19-07.png)

 Above diagram is copied from [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/ovs-pipeline.md)(OVS Pipeline at Antrea' s project repo on Github) showing the actual steps in the pipeline.

-Antrea team has already done an awesome job in explaining these steps with extreme details.

-**The purpose of this article is to walk the reader through an actual flow pattern between a frontend pod to a Kubernetes service and look at things from that specific flow' s point of view with some different details and more wording.**
+Antrea team has already done an awesome job in explaining each table in this diagram with extreme details.
+As mentioned in the beginning, the aim of this article is explaining each OVS table from the flow' s point of view with some other details and more explanations.

 # 3. Test Environment